tuxis-ie/nsedit/README.md

 * Copy ```includes/config.inc.php-dist``` to ```includes/config.inc.php``` and edit config.inc.php to your needs.

 * By default, nsedit writes its user database to ../etc/pdns.users.sqlite3.
 Be sure that your webserver can create that directory and write to it.
+Make sure the Webserver doesn't serve this file/folder to the public!

 * Visit http(s)://<url>/nsedit/ and login with admin/admin (Don't forget to update your password!)